How to Create Your Wedding Day Timeline (Beginner friendly)

 Write out what you’re including, then space them out with about 10–30 minutes each (depending on what it is).

-You don’t want the night feeling rushed, but you also don’t want long awkward gaps where guests are just sitting around staring at their phones.
+You don’t want the night feeling rushed, but you also don’t want long awkward gaps ...where guests are just sitting around staring at their phones.

 Step 4: Add your transition times (super important)

-Build these into your timeline on purpose.
+These things take time... so build these into your timeline on purpose.

 It’ll make everything feel more relaxed and flowy on the actual day.